PiCAT Practice Test 2024 Study Guide (UPDATED)

 8. Electronics Information (EI)

 The Electronics Information test consists of 16 items dealing with electricity, radio principles, and electronics.
-This information can be learned through working on radios, working on electrical equipment, reading books, or taking courses.
+This information can be learned by working on radios and electrical equipment, reading books, or taking courses.

 9. Assembling Objects (AO)